ldidry/ep_delete_empty_pads/README.md

 This plugin will delete empty (no revision) pads at startup and when a user leaves a pad, it evaluates if the pad has revisions and deletes it otherwise.

+# Important notice

+From version 0.0.8, the plugin will no longer work with Etherpad versions lesser than 1.8.0

 # License

 Copyright 2015 Luc Didry